-o-out forms to complete in the applicationProject Team Table with biographies
+Pop-out forms to complete in the application:

-☐ Project Budget Table with notes explaining amounts
+■ Project Team Table with biographies

-Support material to upload:

-- Letters from up to two partners or collaborators, if applicable, confirming the nature of their participation (maximum two PDF letters, one page each).
-Do not include general letters of support. - Examples of work related to the proposed project, up to the maximums listed in the quidelines. - Note: Complete the Inventory Table to provide details about uploaded support material. - ☐ For applicants that have not previously received funding through this grant program: upload two PDF letters of reference from established arts and cultural practitioners familiar with the applicant's work. - An operating budget for the fiscal year in which your proposed project takes place (PDF format preferred) Organizations only; not applicable to collectives.

-After you submit your application:
+Project Budget Table with notes explaining amounts Suppo rt material to upload: Letters from up to two partners or collaborators, if applicable, confirming the nature of their participation (maximum two PDF letters, one page each).
+Do not include general letters of support.
+Examples of work related to the proposed project, up to the maximums listed in the guidelines.
+Note: Complete the Inventory Table to provide details about uploaded support material.
+For applicants that have not previously received funding through this grant program : upload two PDF letters of reference from established arts and cultural practitioners familiar with the applicant's work.
+An operating budget for the fiscal year in which your proposed project takes place (PDF format preferred) - Organizations only; not applicable to collectives.
+After y ou submit your application: Add NoReply@BCArtsCouncil.ca to your safe senders list if you haven't already done so.
+Notification of results will come from this system email roughly 16 weeks after the submission deadline.
+Keep your mailing address up to date in your online Organization Profile (or Personal have received notification of the results.

-- Add NoReply@BCArtsCouncil.ca to your safe senders list if you haven't already done so.
-Notification of results will come from this system email roughly 16 weeks after the submission deadline. - Keep your mailing address up to date in your online Organization Profile (or Personal Profile for Collectives).
-Grant payments will be mailed to this address. - □ Contact a Program Advisor for feedback on the assessment of your application after you have received notification of the results.
+☐ Contact a Program Advisor for feedback on the assessment of your application after you